EvolvingSysadmin/Sysadmin-Toolkit/docs/User-Administration.md

 - Usage:
   - Command: define $USER with the domain username and execute the SID from username commands
   - Result: the SID for the $USER will be returned
-  - Command: define $SID with the domain user SID and execute the USername from SID commands
+  - Command: define $SID with the domain user SID and execute the Username from SID commands
   - Result: the domain username for the $SID will be returned

 ## Import-UsersCSV.ps1